billthefarmer/blog/blog/content/post/2017-09-05-adding-a-calendar-event.md

 ---

-The android docs for the [Calendar Provider][1] are quite useful, but include a reference to [AsyncQueryHandler][2] for querying or adding to calendars in an asynchronous thread.
+The android docs for the [Calendar Provider][1] are quite useful, but recommend the use of an [AsyncQueryHandler][2] for querying or adding events to calendars in an asynchronous thread.
 However the `AsyncQueryHandler` docs don't include much guidance as to how to use it.

-To add an entry to an android calendar you first have to find out the calendar id using a query.
+To add an entry to an android calendar you first have to find out the calendar id using an asynchronous query on the calendars table.

 ```java
 // QueryHandler